EmilienDupont/emiliendupont.github.io/_posts/2018-03-14-mnist-chicken.md

 When doing classification we are often interested in building a discriminative model $$ p(y \vert x) $$, i.e. a model of the probability of a certain label $$ y $$ (e.g. digit type) given a datapoint $$ x $$ (e.g. an image of a digit).
 If we use data drawn from a distribution $$ p_{\text{train}}(x) $$ to train a discriminative model $$ p(y \vert x) $$, how will the trained model behave when we input an $$ x $$ that is very far from $$ p_{\text{train}}(x) $$?
 For example, if we train a model to predict digit type from an image of a digit, what happens when we put a picture of a chicken through this model?

 <img src="{{ site.url }}/imgs/mnist-chicken/digits-chicken-prob-map.png" style="align:center; margin: 0 auto; width:100%;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">In the space of images, chickens lie far away from digits.
-This figure shows the distribution of digits in blue (corresponding to training distribution in our case) and where an image of a chicken would lie relative to this.</p>
+This figure shows the distribution of digits in blue (corresponding to the training distribution in our case) and where an image of a chicken would lie relative to this.</p>

 ## Chicken probabilities under an MNIST model